Pune Pride: 2017

-The Seventh edition of Pune Pride took place on 11 June 2017 with a huge number of 700 people walking the pride this time.
-This pride is organized every year since 2011 by Samapathik Trust founded by Mr. Bindumadhav Khire.
-This year the Pride parade received an open support by many known corporates like IBM, ADP, Thoughtworks, Symantec, Accenture, Symantec and The Bank of New York Mellon.
+The Seventh edition of Pune Pride took place on 11 June 2017 with 700 people participating in the march.
+The Pride parade received an open support by many known corporates like IBM, ADP, Thoughtworks, Symantec, Accenture, Symantec and The Bank of New York Mellon.
 The pride started at 10:30 AM from The Chhatrapati Sambhaji Garden, went down to Garware Chowk and ended at JM Road.
 The pride theme for this year was to express the gratitude towards parents, families and allies of LGBTQ people for their understanding, acceptance and due support.
 This was the first time when the grand Marshalls for the pride were the parents, siblings, Allies and friends of LGBTQ people leading the pride and spreading the message of supporting the cause.

-The pride also received opposition from the participants due to its stringent rules asking the people to wear decent clothes and not to use any placards or slogans which are against Supreme Court, political parties, leaders, religion and caste.
+The pride also received opposition from participants due to its stringent rules, telling attendees to wear "decent clothes" and not to use any placards or slogans which are against Supreme Court, political parties, leaders, religion and caste.
+To ensure the event ran with no issues one of the organizers hired six bouncers.